Understanding OCD

 Is OCD Therapy Right for Me?

 You don’t have to wait until things feel “bad enough” to ask for help.
-If intrusive thoughts, doubt, or rituals are taking time away from your relationships, work, or joy, therapy can help you reclaim that space.
+If intrusive thoughts, doubt, mental compulsions, or rituals are taking time away from your relationships, work, or peace of mind, therapy can help you reclaim that space.

-Whether you’ve been living with OCD for years or are only now discovering that your experience has a name, our team is here to walk alongside you—at a pace that feels respectful and sustainable.
+Whether you’ve been living with OCD for years or are only now discovering that your experience has a name, our team is here to walk alongside you—at a pace that feels respectful and sustainable, including through online OCD therapy when that support fits your life.
+If you want to explore a subtype or maintaining pattern in more detail, you may also find it helpful to read about relationship OCD, rumination, or urgency.